Nils-we/WallTimeChanger/README.md

 	   for t -3: day, evening, night
 	   for t -4: morning, day, evening, night (this is the default setting)

-     Please be sure it is exactly spelled like above.
+     Please be sure the directories are exactly spelled like above.
 Otherwise it will not work.